mfilippa/stm32_rev1/readme.md

 Cross platform project that supports:

-- STM32F415R8T6 (custom board)
-- STM32F103C8T6 (blue pill)
+- STM32 Cortex M3/M4
-- Windows/Linux simulation
+- Code simulation in linux/windows
 - Matlab simulation

 Toolchains:

-- /env/gcc_arm  - gcc for arm, free, no limits
+- /env/gcc_arm  - gcc for embedded arm
-- /env/gcc      - for linux/windows simulation, using gcc/mingw64
+- /env/gcc      - gcc for linux/windows simulation
-- /env/matlab   - to simulate in matlab/simulink, using mingw64
+- /env/matlab   - to simulate in matlab/simulink

 # Known issues

-- stm32f1 not done or tested.
-Rest of platforms are working.
+- Reworking the whole thing... this will be broken for a while

 # Architecture

-    /env        : contains all build files for all platforms: gcc, arm, matlab, etc /gcc      : build files for windows/linux
-      /gcc_arm  : build files for arm
+    /env        : contains all build files for all platforms /gcc      : build files to run on windows/linux /gcc_arm  : build files for embedded arm
       /matlab   : build files and model to run in matlab / source    : source code
       /app      : application (cross platform code)